amritsharma/writing-challenge/Jan14-Signal-Groups.md

 For every group you have on Whatsapp, we're going to follow these simple steps to move them over to Signal.
 These steps are for Android, but a similar workflow applies to iOS devices as well.

-**Step 1.** Create New Group on Signal.
-Tap on the ellipses and select "New group" from the menu.
+**Step 1.** Create New Group on Signal by tapping on the ellipses on the home page and selecting "New group" from the menu.

 **Step 2.** Tap "Skip" on the add contacts screen.
 Choose a name for your group on the "Name this group" screen.